Sydney White: Plot

-Tomboy Sydney White sets off to attend college at SAU and pledge to her mother's sorority.
+Tomboy Sydney White, raised by her plumber father and his fellow construction workers, sets off to attend university and pledge to her late mother's sorority.
 She becomes friends with Demetria Rosemead "Dinky" Hotchkiss, also an incoming member of the Kappa Sorority.
-While on their way to their dorm, she meets Tyler Prince, the president of a popular fraternity and the on-off boyfriend of the student council president and Kappa Sorority head, Rachel Witchburn.
-Rachel checks out her university's website that ranks the "hottest" in the school several times a day, and is always number one on the list.
-Tyler meets Sydney and is immediately smitten, while Rachel watches from her window.
-Sydney's unique and tomboyish personality gradually propels her popularity on the university website, making Rachel jealous.
+While on their way to their dorm, she meets Tyler Prince, president of a popular fraternity and the on-off boyfriend of student council president and Kappa Sorority head Rachel Witchburn.
+Several times a day Rachel checks a website that ranks the "hottest" in the university; she is always number one.
+Tyler is immediately smitten with Sydney, who gradually rises on the university hotness list, making Rachel jealous.

-As one of the Kappa Sorority's traditional initiation rituals, the freshmen need to find a date late at midnight.
-Sydney finds Lenny, one of a group of social outcasts called the "seven dorks", who live in a run-down frat house known as the Vortex.
+A Kappa Sorority initiation ritual requires the freshmen to find a date at midnight.
+Sydney finds allergy-stricken Lenny, one of a group of social outcasts called the "seven dorks", who live in a run-down frat house known as the Vortex.
 Rachel instructs Sydney to ditch her date, leaving Lenny to pay.
 Sydney fails to be inducted into Kappa after Rachel falsely claims she has lied about her background and cheated on a Kappa quiz.
-Sydney leaves that night in the rain and goes to sit in front of the Vortex, where she is welcomed by the seven dorks.
+Sydney leaves that night in the rain and goes to sit in front of the Vortex, where she is welcomed by the other dorks: brilliant leader Terrence, cynical blogger Gurkin, womanizing Spanky, chronically shy Jeremy, jetlagged exchange student Embele, and naive George.

-Sydney and the seven dorks try to bring Rachel down from her student council position by running one of the dorks, Terrence, for student body president.
-He is soon disqualified and Sydney replaces him as a presidential candidate.
-Sydney's stance against elitism on campus earns her respect from different cliques and she gets the number one rank on the school's "hottest" website.
-In retaliation, Rachel brands Sydney and the dorks as traitors, forcing them to evacuate their Vortex hideout and relocate to a nearby motel.
-The following day, Sydney informs the dorks that she is running against Rachel for student body president.
+Sydney and the seven dorks try to topple Rachel from her student council presidency by running Terrence for president.
+In retaliation, Rachel brands Sydney and the dorks as traitors and declares Terrence disqualified as a presidential candidate, forcing them to evacuate their Vortex hideout and relocate to a motel.
+Sydney informs the dorks that she is running against Rachel for president.
+Sydney's stance against elitism and her interaction with disenfranchised groups across the campus earns respect, and she is ranked number one on the hotness list, distressing Rachel.

 The day before the debate and election, Rachel hires a hacker to destroy Sydney's files using a virus called 'The Poison Apple'.
-Sydney is then forced to stay up all night in the library doing her work.
-When Sydney finishes, she falls asleep and is almost disqualified for not showing up, but Tyler wakes her with a kiss just in time.
-Sydney wins the debate and the election, becoming the new president, while Rachel is stripped of her Kappa sisterhood privileges by her sisters because of the years of cruelty she bestowed on both her Kappa sisters and the students at the university as well as lying and cheating during the election.
+Sydney must then stay up all night redoing her term paper in the library.
+She finishes and falls asleep, and, in danger of disqualification for not showing up, is awoken with a kiss by Tyler.
+Sydney is initially losing the debate attended only by the Greeks, but the debate is crashed by the rest of the school including the marching band.
+Boosted by the support, Sydney wins the debate and is elected president.
+Rachel is stripped of her Kappa privileges by her sisterhood for her years of cruelty to both them and the students, as well as her lying and cheating during the election.

-The film ends with Sydney's father and other construction workers fixing the Vortex.
-And, according to Sydney's narration, they all lived "dorkily ever after".
+Sydney's father and his construction worker friends fix the Vortex, and Sydney says they all live "dorkily ever after".